chronoclast/gotoams2017/README.md

 To display the already compiled presentation, **clone or download this repository, and open the file `presentation.html`** with your browser of choice.

-Alternatively, a zipped **offline self-contained version** as a single file is available [here](https://drive.google.com/open?id=0B8MA2me0e_7lNE1jOEYtOWVNcTg).
-Simply click on "download" to fetch the file.
+Alternatively, a zipped **offline self-contained version** as a single file is available [here](https://github.com/chronoclast/gotoams2017/raw/master/downloads/GOTOAMS-2017-IoT-Protocols.zip).
+In case that link does not work, here's a [mirror](https://drive.google.com/open?id=0B8MA2me0e_7lNE1jOEYtOWVNcTg) in Google Drive.

 ## Compiling the Presentation Locally (Optional)